 Until such time, if ever, as we can generate substantial product revenues, we will need to raise additional capital in connection with our continuing operations.
 We expect to finance our cash needs through a combination of equity offerings and debt financings.
 In April 2016, we entered into the loan agreement with the lenders providing for up to \$20.0 million in term loans.
-Under the terms of the loan agreement, the lenders have initially provided us with a term loan of \$7.5 million, with an additional \$12.5 million available at any time between December 31, 2016 and May 1, 2017, subject to our successful advancement of KO-947 into Phase 1 clinical trials.
-Other than our term loan facility, we do not have any committed external source of funds.
-To the extent that we raise additional capital through the sale of equity or convertible debt securities, the ownership interest of our stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect rights of our stockholders as a common stockholder.
-Debt financing and preferred equity financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
+Under the terms of the loan agreement, the lenders have initially provided us with a term loan of \$7.5 million, or Term A Loan, with an additional \$12.5 million available at a certain specified time, or Term B Loan.
+In May 2017, the loan agreement was amended to extend the draw period on the Term B Loan to be between August 1, 2017 and October 31, 2017.
+In April 2017, we dosed the first patient in a Phase 1 clinical trial of KO-947, and the funds available under the Term B loan are available to us.